MAPPER

 Sperry Univac.
-Mapper originated in the 1970s based on some work in the 1960s, but has been kept current.
-It was renamed and also given an extension named ICE - Internet Commerce Enabler.
+Now owned by Unisys Corporation.
+Mapper originated in the 1970s based on some work in the 1960s, It has been functionally enhanced and kept current.
+It was also given an extension named ICE - Internet Commerce Enabler.

 Originally available on Sperry's Univac 1108, implementations now also exist for Windows NT, Sun Solaris and Linux.
 The GUI on Windows is the most advanced of these.